Conformal inference for cell type annotation with graph-structured constraints: Conformal inference

 \subsection{Conformal risk control}

-Conformal risk control \citep{angelopoulos2022conformal} generalizes conformal inference to settings in which miscoverage is not the only way to express reliability of the results.
+Conformal risk control \citep{angelopoulos2022conformal} generalizes conformal inference to settings in which miscoverage, i.e. the probability that the prediction set fails to contain the true value, is not the only way to express reliability of the results.
 Notable examples include multi-label classification, scenarios where misclassifying certain labels has higher costs, or hierarchical label structures.

 In this framework, two main components are required: \begin{enumerate} \item A loss function to control, ensuring its expected value remains below a pre-specified threshold; \item an algorithm to build prediction sets that depends on a parameter $\lambda$. \end{enumerate} Any algorithm is adequate as long as prediction sets are nested, with larger $\lambda$ resulting in broader sets.
 Moreover, the loss function needs to be monotone and non-increasing in $\lambda$ (i.e. lower risk with bigger sets).